n-tardieu/grow-up-api-with-node/README.md

 - Plant management: Users can register their plants with details such as plant name, recommended watering frequency, and last watering date.
 - Watering reminders: Automated reminders are sent to users to notify them when it's time to water their plants based on the registered watering frequency.
 - Customization options: Users can customize watering reminders based on their preferences, such as reminder frequency, time of day, and days of the week.
-- Multi-channel notifications: Support for various notification channels such as push notifications, emails, or SMS, ensuring users receive reminders in a timely and efficient manner.
 - Error handling: Robust error handling to provide clear error messages when registering plants or configuring reminders.
 - Authentication and security: Secure authentication system to protect user data and ensure only authorized users can access the API.
 - Clear documentation: Detailed and user-friendly documentation for developers to easily understand how to use the API and integrate watering reminder functionalities into their applications.